nativescript-vue/nativescript-vue.org/content/docs/en/elements/components/activity-indicator.md

 ---
 title: ActivityIndicator
 apiRef: https://docs.nativescript.org/api-reference/classes/_ui_activity_indicator_.activityindicator
-contributors: [MisterBrownRSA]
+contributors: [MisterBrownRSA, rigor789]
 ---

-Adds a progress indicator that indicates that something is running in the background, prompting the user to pause.
+The ActivityIndicator component adds a progress indicator that indicates that something is running in the background, prompting the user to pause.

 ---